mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Kipnu's hearts skipped a beat.
 "How could you possibly know that?" he asked.
 "You weren't at the fire.
 I would have noticed someone following me."

 "You're very perceptive, Kipnu," thi said.
 "I didn't mean to startle you.
-I'm afraid I can't answer your question until I know that I can trust you.
-Do you understand?"
+I'm afraid I can't answer your question until I know that I can trust you."

 He looked suspiciously into hae eyes, trying to see beyond the veil of hospitality, but he saw no signs of deceipt.
 "Yes," he said hesitantly.
 "I'm sorry for my outburst.
 Being honest about my trade has only given me trouble out here."

-"Oh I know all about that," Casra laughed and looked past his feet to another time thi held in hae mind.
+"I understand that very well," Casra laughed and looked past his feet to another time thi held in hae mind.
 "You aren't the only physician in Ulukoma."

 "You too?
 But why?
 I mean, I'm here for personal reasons.
 I'm just passing through, you know?
 But you... you've made a home on this island."